 - GRID Superscalar (GRIDSs): GRIDSs is a Grid programming environment that allows to simply program applications that will be efficiently run on a computational Grid or a cluster.
 GRIDSs is able to parallelize, at runtime and at task level, a sequential application and execute the application in a computational Grid.
 The used approach is able to take benefit from those applications that are composed of coarse grained tasks.
 These tasks can be of the size of a simulation, a program, a solver...
 These kind of applications are very common in bioinformatics, computational chemistry and other scientific fields.
 GRIDSs is used in production in the MareNostrum supercomputer for non-MPI applications

-- BADIA SALA, ROSA MARIA - GRID COMPUTING GROUP MANAGER
+- BADIA SALA, ROSA MARIA - WORKFLOWS AND DISTRIBUTED COMPUTING GROUP MANAGER

 - CHRONAKI, KALLIA - RESEARCH SUPPORT ENGINEER